darkphotonconsulting/darkphoton.io/README.md

 ### Seed

+You need to create the `data/Data.js` file before utiizing the data utility.
 The seed data should be defined as seen below.

 ```json
 {